OfficeDev/hands-on-labs/O3652/O3652-18-Create-and-Test-an-Office-Add-in-in-Office-Online/QuickStart.md

  ```
 8. Save the home.js file.
 9. Go back to Excel Online and refresh the page.
 You should see the new button in your add-in.
 10. Select an empty cell in the worksheet and click the new button that says "Write data to selection".
-You should see <> written to the cell.
+You should see "Office add-ins are awesome!" written to the cell.
 11. Open the browser's developer tools (this can be done by pressing F12 for most browsers), and go to the Console.
-You should see the message that the button wrote to the console.
+You should see a message written to the console by the button.

 You've now completed the entire lifecycle of add-in development: new project creation, code editing, hosting, loading the add-in into Office, testing, and debugging.
 You can use this method to create add-ins for any Office application, on any platform that supports add-ins.